-• Apartment buildings are usually purchased by pension funds and insurance companies only when they are Grade A properties.
+- Apartment buildings are usually purchased by pension funds and insurance companies only when they are Grade A properties.
 Syndicators look for Grade B or higher properties.
-Wealthy individuals are the most likely prospects for apartment buildings that need to be upgraded and modernized.

-• Office buildings are typically purchased by users (a bank, an insurance company, or a corporation that intends to occupy all or a major part of the building for its own operations).
-Foreign investors increasingly seek fully tenanted, income-producing office buildings for long-term investment.

-• Resort properties (time-share units, beach front condominiums, and campgrounds) generally have a weak resale market.
-Sale by auction is a distinct
+Wealthy individuals are the most likely prospects for apartment buildings that need to be upgraded and modernized. - Office buildings are typically purchased by users (a bank, an insurance company, or a corporation that intends to occupy all or a major part of the building for its own operations).
+Foreign investors increasingly seek fully tenanted, income-producing office buildings for long-term investment. - Resort properties (timeshare units, and campgrounds) generally have a weak resale market.
+Sale by auction is a distinct possibility and that often results in bottom-dollar prices.

-September 2015
+September 2017